noman-aslam02/noman-aslam02/README.md

 </div>

-Laravel Full Stack developer hoon jo real-world web applications banane par focus karta hai.
-Mein **PHP, Laravel, MySQL** aur **RESTful APIs** ke saath kaam karta hoon aur database design se le kar deployment tak ka pura lifecycle handle karta hoon.
-Clean code aur real business impact meri priority hoti hai.
+I am a Laravel Full Stack Developer focused on building real-world web applications.
+I specialize in **PHP, Laravel, MySQL**, and **RESTful APIs**, handling the entire development lifecycle from database design to deployment.
+Writing clean code and creating real business impact are my top priorities.

 ---